40devweb/base/README.md

 REST API backend without security enabled.
 The backend uses an In-Memory H2 database to demonstrate Spring Boot Data JPA usage.

+You can fork it and start exploring right away and modify the source code to support other databases and Spring projects.

 ## How the source code was generated

 Most of the source code for this base skeleton was generated from Spring Boot initializr for the backend